PongoEngine/cactusgod/source/_posts/lamination.md

 ### Verse1

-The first verse is accompanied with just the bass drum and rhythm2 synth which highlights the vocals.
+Verse1 is accompanied with just the bass drum and rhythm2 synth which highlights the vocals.
 The instruments build much like they did in the intro with additional layers and percussion added as it progresses.
+The vocals have a real fuck you quality to them.
 {% tubs 8 %}
 --------|--------|--------|--------=VOX
 o---o---|o---o---|o---o---|o---o---=BASSD